codepath/android_guides/Installing-Android-SDK-Tools-with-Chef-or-Puppet.md

 Assuming you install chef-android-sdk, this recipe should install the latest Android SDK tools and setup the environment variables in `/etc/profile.d/android-sdk.sh`.

+## Downloading the SDK

-If you want to download all the SDK packages and Build Tools, you will need to type:
+Once you have setup these Chef recipes, you will need to type:

 ```
 source /etc/profile.d/android-sdk.sh